 Why this list is short

-Miami has dozens of hotels that market sustainability programs, but very few have pursued formal LEED certification at any tier.
-Of those that have, most hold LEED Silver or higher, which places them outside the scope of this page.
-The USGBC directory confirms one hotel from the inventory we work with at the base Certified tier.
+Miami has dozens of hotels that market sustainability programs, but very few have pursued formal LEED certification.
+Cross-referenced against the USGBC project directory, just one hotel we work with carries a confirmed LEED rating: 1 Hotel South Beach, at the Silver tier.
 Accuracy takes priority over list length, so only that hotel appears here.

 The hotels